Short-Term Rental Turnover Improvements That Can Help Guest Experience

 Lighting

 Dim or inconsistent lighting is one of the most common complaints in STR reviews and one of the most common causes of unflattering listing photos.
-Replacing outdated fixtures, swapping in higher-lumen bulbs, or adding under-cabinet lighting in a kitchen can noticeably change how a space feels and photographs.
+Replacing outdated fixtures, swapping in brighter bulbs, or adding under-cabinet lighting in a kitchen can noticeably change how a space feels and photographs.
 Vanity lighting in bathrooms deserves particular attention — adequate, flattering light at the mirror makes guests' experience more comfortable and photographs better for your listing.

 Reliable Fixtures